British Pound/Japanese Yen (GBP/JPY) Exchange Rate

 GBP/JPY Latest Updates

-Start the new trading week of September 23, 2019 prepared with our Forex forecast for major currency pairs here!
+Start the week of June 29, 2020 with our Forex forecast focusing on major currency pairs here.